foxscotch/command-finder/readme.md

 part of every new language I learn.
 I figured it was about time to get them all in one place.

+The purpose of this is two things.
+Most importantly, it gives me much-needed practice with a language I've just learned.
+Second, it also gives me something to show others, to show others that I know these languages, and that I am able to write a functioning program in them.
+And that I know how to use git, I guess.

 ## To Do